Esipode/pokemon-perfect-emerald/README.md

 - All Pokémon from Gen 1 to Gen 9 obtainable
 - Evolution-Methods/Moves/Abilities/Types from Gen 1 to Gen 9 added
 - Physical/Special/Status move categories added
-- Gen 6+ XP (All Pokémon in party receive XP)
+- Gen 6+ XP - All Pokémon in party receive XP (Can be toggled off in settings)
 - New starter selection screen featuring all Gen 1 to Gen 9 starter Pokémon
 - Day/Night cycle system with time-based wild Pokémon encounters
-- Mega Evolution, Z Moves, and Terastalization features (unlock at various points as you progress)
+- Mega Evolution, Z Moves, and Terastalization features
+	- Unlocked as you progress through the story
+	- Items are earned through a new activity called "Battle Emporiums"
 - Achievements & Boosts
-	- Player can earn achievements by completing certain tasks (Total: 215 Achievements)
+	- Player can earn achievements by completing certain tasks (Total: 250 Achievements)
 	- Achievements persist across all playthroughs (Even if you start a new game)
 	- Once the first playthrough is completed (Elite 4 defeated), the player can spend points earned from achievements on "boosts".
 These are bonuses/tweaks than can be used on any subsequent playthroughs.
 - Difficulty Settings (Easy/Normal/Hard)